 Published on June 13, 2019 12:49 pm, by Pete Lalor

-You might have seen some commentary in the media over last month or so about low balance and “inactive” superannuation accounts and insurance.
+You might have seen some commentary in the media over the last month or so about low balance and “inactive” superannuation accounts and about insurance in super.
 Maybe you haven’t.
+But some rules are changing on July 1 this year.
 If you’ve accumulated a few different superannuation accounts in your time, or you’re taking a career break or just haven’t done a good job of keeping your super and insurance organised it’s worth spending some time to understand what it’s all about.
 Here’s our take on the key points.

-From 1 July 2019 superannuation funds must report and transfer “low balance” and “inactive” superannuation accounts to the Australian Taxation Office.
+From 1 July 2019 superannuation funds must report and transfer super accounts that are both “low balance” and “inactive” to the Australian Taxation Office.
 The ATO will then try to consolidate these accounts into the members “active” superannuation account automatically.

 Low balance accounts are accounts with a balance less than $6,000.
 Inactive accounts are accounts that haven’t received a contribution for 16 months or more.